 - To encourage the use of sustainable modes of travel, it is important that convenient, secure cycle parking is provided at every new non-residential development for long-term stays (for those working at the building) and short term for visitors and customers.
 All cycle parking should be accessible and easy to use, with no inconvenient detours, steep slopes, or narrow access ways.
 The facilities provided should be easy to use by all members of the community at all life stages, ideally without the need to lift or drag the cycle. - 5.13 Different types of cycle should also be considered, such as recumbents, trikes, and hand cycles (which are often used by people with disabilities), cargo bikes and e-bikes.
-These all take up more space than a standard cycle, and this should be factored in when planning cycle parking layouts. - 5.14 Cycle parking is specified for different users to carter for short and long stay usage.
+These all take up more space than a standard cycle, and this should be factored in when planning cycle parking layouts. - 5.14 Cycle parking should be specified for different users to carter for short and long stay usage.
 The former is provision for those visiting the site as customer or service user.
 Long stay cycle parking is relevant for employees, pupils or residents. - 5.15 Like car parking, cycle parking should be designed into developments at an early stage.
 To increase the attractiveness of commuting by cycle, it is important to provide facilities for cyclists at their destination, particularly in large workplace developments of 40 staff or more.
 On developments where 10 or more cycle stands are to be provided, the Council will require the development to include provision for changing and showering facilities for staff. - 5.16 Cycle parking for employees will be required to be under cover.
 The standard requirement is for the use of Sheffield stands which are tubular metal stands, fixed to the ground at two points; alternatives will be considered at the Council's discretion, but will need to achieve the same degree of security (allowing two-point locking). - 5.17 The required spacing between stands is 1.2m, with 0.7m spacing between the stands and any wall/fence/part of the shelter/other obstruction.
-If more than one row of stands is needed, the rows should have 3.0 metres of space between them. - 5.18 In In town centre locations, cycle parking should be provided within the rear servicing areas where such an area exists for the premises, and should be a secure lockable building or enclosure, under cover.

-- Outside of town centre locations, and where the provision is principally for customers (such as convenience retail or leisure facilities, the Council will require that cycle parking is located directly adjacent to (or directly opposite the main entrance to the building, in a location that maximises natural surveillance. - 5.20 Planning conditions will be imposed to require that the requirements noted above are implemented before a development is brought into use (generally as part of a similar condition for the wider parking area) and thereafter retained.
+If more than one row of stands is needed, the rows should have 3.0 metres of space between them. - 5.18 Where the provision of cycle parking is principally for customers (such as convenience retail or leisure facilities, the Council will require that cycle parking is located directly adjacent to (or directly opposite the main entrance to the building, in a location that maximises natural surveillance. - 5.19 Planning conditions will be imposed to require that the requirements noted above are implemented before a development is brought into use (generally as part of a similar condition for the wider parking area) and thereafter retained.

-Table 6: Cycle parking standards for Non-Residential Development
+Table 6: Cycle parking standards for Non- Residential Development

-Development Description Staff/Resident Parking Visitor Parking General Industry (B2) Carrying on of an industrial process other than one falling within the uses described in Class E 1 space per 10 staff.
-1 space per 400sqm with a minimum of 2 spaces.
-Storage or Distribution (B8) Storage/Distribution Centre 1 space per 10 staff.
-1 space per 1000sqm with a minimum of 2 spaces.
+Development Description Staff/Resident Parking (Long Stay) Visitor Parking (Short Stay) General Industry (B2) Carrying on of an industrial process other than one falling within the uses described in Class E 1 space per 300sqm 1 space per 500sqm Storage or Distribution (B8) Storage/Distribution Centre 1 space per 300sqm 1 space per 500sqm